zhengbingxian/zhengbingxian/README.md

 ### Hi there, I'm Zheng bingxian  👋

 * 📖  Currently focus on distributed system field.
-Such as vgpu solution in kubernetes, cri/csi/cni develop, conformance test，Large-scale performance tests and so on .
+Such as vgpu solution in kubernetes, cri/csi/cni develop, conformance test，Large-scale performance tests ...
-* 🌱  Have obtained PMP、CKA certificate and continuous learning more...
+* 🌱  Have obtained PMP、CKA certificate and so on.

 <!--